pevik/ltp/doc/users/setup_tests.rst

      - Testing only - specifies filesystem instead all supported (for tests with ``.all_filesystems``).

+   * - LTP_SINGLE_VARIANT
+     - Testing only - specifies tst_variant to be run.

    * - LTP_TIMEOUT_MUL
      - Multiplies timeout, must be number >= 0.1 (> 1 is useful for slow
        machines to avoid unexpected timeout).
 It's mainly for shell API, which